-Venezuela protests: Man set alight as death toll rises - BBC News
+Venezuelan man set alight during protests

 Protests have been taking place across Venezuela for seven weeks, as anger towards Mr Maduro and his government rises.

-Seven in ten people are said to oppose Mr Maduro, according to private surveys.
+Seven in 10 people are said to oppose Mr Maduro, according to private surveys.

 Despite having the world's largest known oil reserves, Venezuela is facing a shortage of many basic items, including food and medicines.